 To obtain the nutrition necessary for healthy living, people age 60 or older and their spouses or caregivers can eat at Adult Nutrition sites throughout the state.
 Meals are served in a congregate or group setting such as a senior center or community building, restaurant or local kitchen and meals may also be delivered to individuals who are home-bound.

 Others who may be eligible are people with disabilities who live in congregate housing facilities designed primarily for the older adults and where a congregate meal sites exists or those who live with a qualifying caregiver who eats at an Adult Nutrition Site.

-Congregate Meals are served in a group setting such as a senior center, school, elderly housing facility, community building, church or restaurant.
+Congregate Meals are served in a group setting such as a senior center, school, senior housing, community building, church, or restaurant.
 There are 10 nutrition providers across the state that are currently serving in 133 communities, there are 8 tribes serving the elders on tribal reservations.
 You can request a meal one day in advance by calling the meal site.
 Meal tickets are encouraged and donations can be either cash, check or by utilizing SNAP/EBT benefits.

 - Individuals aged 60 and older and their spouse and/or caregiver of any age;

 - Congregate meals may be offered to persons with disabilities regardless of age when: